JoselleAstrid/smgalaxy-docs/addresses/smg1/spin_related.md

 **Wiimote spin suppression timer**: refPointer + 0x27ED (1 byte integer)

   * Press A or B anywhere: Goes to 9, then counts down 1 per frame.
 During these countdown frames, Wiimote spins seem to be suppressed.
-  * Ground spins: Goes to 8 when Wiimote shake bit is 1.
-Counts down 1 per frame until 0 when Wiimote shake bit is 0.
+  * Ground spins: Goes to 8 when Wiimote shake bit/main is 1.
+Counts down 1 per frame until 0 when Wiimote shake bit/main is 0.
-  * Midair spins: If this is 0 and Wiimote shake bit is 1, goes to 8, then counts down 1 per frame until 0.
+  * Midair spins: If this is 0 and Wiimote shake bit/main is 1, goes to 8, then counts down 1 per frame until 0.
 In midair, if a countdown starts, the value can't go to 8 again until the countdown finishes.
   * Does not respond to water spins.

 **Nunchuk spin suppression timer**: refPointer + 0x27EF (1 byte integer)